HangerAmber/SafetyFlip/docs/REPRODUCIBILITY.md

 # Reproducibility and release status

-This release provides inspectable method components, local examples, documentation, and an anonymous website. **The paper's experiments have not been reproduced by this release.** Mathematical checks and example runs verify software behavior, not the reported benchmark scores.
+This release provides inspectable method components, local examples, documentation, and an anonymous website.

 ## What the release makes reviewable